bookofproofs/bookofproofs.github.io/_sources/branches/analysis/rolles-theorem.md

 In particular, between any two [roots][bookofproofs$6736] of `$f$` there is a root of `$f'$`.

-This theorem is named after "Michael Rolle":https://www.bookofproofs.org/history/michel-rolle/.
+This theorem is named after [Michel Rolle](https://mathshistory.st-andrews.ac.uk/Biographies/Rolle/) (1652 - 1719).